PCSO Tax Collection

 To visit the Perry County PVA's site, click HERE.

-We are currently in the process of researching an online method to receive tax payments.
-In the meantime, payments can be made in our office located at 481 Main St. Suite 200, located in the old courthouse in downtown Hazard (second floor of the court house) during normal business hours.
+Payments may also be made in our office located at 481 Main St. Suite 200, located in the old courthouse in downtown Hazard (second floor of the court house) during normal business hours.

 You may also mail your payments to the Perry County Sheriff's Office, P.O.
 Box 7309, Hazard, KY.
 41702.
 Please make checks payable to "Perry County Sheriff".